-Communication with health care professionals
+Communication with care providers

 UnitedHealthcare is on a multi-year effort to enhance our digital delivery channels and transition paper transactions to electronic, whenever possible.
 Our goal is to make it easier for you to work with us and reduce the time it takes for you to perform claim and clinical activities.
-We may provide electronic notice of policy, protocol and payment policy changes; news and other important updates in the following ways:
+We may provide electronic notice of policy, protocol and payment policy changes; news and other important updates.